-as to address the metaphysical question of the grounding of truth, by restricting it to sentences that are in fact true and taking only actual situations to be truthmakers (even if they are not part of ultimate reality).
+are not part of ultimate reality).
 Cases as truthmakers might then shed some light on the issue of the nature of truthmakers that the philosophical debate raises.

-Some philosophers, in particular Mulligan/Simons/Smith (1984) and Lowe (2006), take truthmakers to be fully individuated entities that play an independent role in the world, for example as objects of perception and relata of causal relations.
-Truthmakers on their view are events, tropes or objects.
-64 An event of John's walking, for example, would be a truthmaker of the sentence John walked, and John himself the truthmaker of the sentence John exists.
-A difficulty for that view is that fully individuated entities cannot fulfill the condition of exact truthmaking.
+Some philosophers, in particular Mulligan et al. (1984) and Lowe (2006), take truthmakers to be fully individuated entities that play an independent role in the world, for example as objects of perception and relata of causal relations.
+Truthmakers on their view are events, tropes, and objects.
+An event of John's walking, for example, would be a truthmaker of the sentence John walked, and John himself the truthmaker of the sentence John exists.
+A potential difficulty for that view may be that fully individuated entities cannot fulfill the condition of exact truthmaking.
 There are always features about a particular walk, for example, that may not be relevant for the truth of John walked (for example the location of the walk and the way the walking was performed), and there are various aspects of John not relevant for the truth of John exists.
 One may want truthmakers for exact truthmaking to be thinner than or at least different from fully individuated objects.
-This is what the notion of a situation or case may achieve.
+This is what the notion of a situation or case appears to.
 Situations or cases are primarily part of the world, not entities in the world.

-Another potential difficulty for the view that truthmakers are ordinary objects is that it is not compatible with presentism, the view that only objects at the present moment exist (Sider 2001, Merricks 2007).
+Another potential difficulty for the view that truthmakers are ordinary objects is that it is not compatible with presentism, the view that only objects at the present moment exist (Sider 2001; Merricks 2007).
 Given presentism, most true sentences will fail to have a truthmaker or will at some point lose their truthmaker if truthmakers are entities of the sort of events, tropes, and objects.
 Truthmakers conceived of as situations or 'cases', by contrast, appear to be compatible with presentism.
 Cases are entities that exist not in time, but time-independently-and thus, derivatively, at any time.
 This is reflected in the use of tense in natural language.
 Existential quantification over cases whose correlated objects are past events is possible with present tense.
 By contrast, existential quantification over past events requires past tense.
 Talking about events in the past, (1a) and (2a) are perfectly fine (that is, possibly true); but (1b) and (2b) are not, as opposed to (1c) and (2c):